Section 1 – Eligibility

 Section 2 – Composition

-SSC representation shall be limited to fifteen (15) representative positions, held by employees.
+SSC representation shall be between nine (9) and fifteen (15) representative positions, held by employees.
 The vice president for Employee and Information Services shall appoint a Human Resources department representative to serve as an ex officio member (HR ex officio) of SSC and shall not be counted as one of the fifteen representative positions.
 The HR ex officio will not have a vote on SSC business matters unless otherwise specified in these Bylaws.

 Section 3 – Terms

-Representatives are elected to serve terms of three years, and may be elected for an unlimited number of consecutive or non-consecutive terms.
+Representatives are elected to serve terms of two years and may be elected for an unlimited number of consecutive or non-consecutive terms.
 Terms shall commence on July 1, unless otherwise agreed upon by majority vote.
 In the event of a representative being appointed, his/her term shall commence on the effective date of such appointment, and end on June 30 of the current fiscal year.

 Section 4 – Commitment of Effort